Close

 However, since 2004, Temasek has published its annual Temasek Review, which serves as a public scoreboard of its business and performance.

-The Temasek Review forms part of Temasek’s annual disclosure exercise, which also include an online version of the Temasek Review, international media engagement, and advertising.
+The Temasek Review forms part of Temasek’s annual disclosure exercise, which also includes an online version of the Temasek Review, international media engagement, and advertising.

-Temasek has also established a presence on digital platforms Twitter, Facebook, Instagram, LinkedIn, and Youtube to reach out and further engage the public.
+Temasek has also established a presence on digital platforms X, Facebook, Instagram, LinkedIn, and Youtube to reach out and further engage the public.

 Through these channels, Temasek provides updates on its performance, activities, and topics of interest.
 We hope to build communities with whom we engage more directly, as we share Temasek’s story over time.